From Where to Begin?

 Now you just need to enter your website domain name/public/install in any browser, as shown below, and an installation wizard would automatically pop up on the screen.

-To make the installation process seamless and user friendly, we have come up with a bit more innovative manner of installation where the user would be provided with an installation wizard, user would be required to keep putting the appropriate values in the relevant fields and the installation process would not take more than just a couple of minutes.
+To make the installation process smooth and user friendly, we have come up with a bit more innovative manner of installation where the user would be provided with an installation wizard, user would be required to keep putting the appropriate values in the relevant fields and the installation process would not take more than just a couple of minutes.

 After uploading the source code, once we click it, this would open up by default an installation wizard that would look like this,